-MAG is a multiplayer-only first person shooter developed by Zipper Interactive, creators of the SOCOM franchise.
-The game is renowned for supporting up to 256 players in each match consisting of platoons of multiple 8-person squads.
-The maps featured in the game are, for obvious reasons, very large, and so the squads can spawn pretty far apart from each other, but work to converge on a single location.
-This style of gameplay is meant to emulate the idea of being part of a small team which is also part of a much larger battle.
+MAG was a multiplayer-only first person shooter developed by Zipper Interactive, creators of the SOCOM franchise.
+The game was renowned for supporting up to 256 players in each match consisting of platoons of multiple 8-person squads.
+The maps featured in the game were, for obvious reasons, very large, and so the squads could spawn pretty far apart from each other, but work to converge on a single location.
+This style of gameplay was meant to emulate the idea of being part of a small team which is also part of a much larger battle.

 The general shooting and gameplay in MAG is similar to other modern first-person shooters like Battlefield: Bad Company or Modern Warfare 2, and MAG also features a ranking system similar to those games.
 Players earn experience through many actions in the field, from killing enemies to healing allies and completing objectives.
 At launch it had a standard Call of Duty style levelling system, where the player would unlock new weapons and gadgets as they ranked up, but a massive update in December 2010 changed the unlock system to instead be purchase based - the experience points gained while playing could be spent in the game's marketplace to buy new guns, gadgets, weapon accessories and cosmetic items, such as sunglasses, headsets and camouflage patterns, and a large part of the experience points would be refunded when changing to another faction.

 At the beginning of the game, the player chooses from one of three generic military groups.
 Though there are subtle differences to each group, it is primarily an aesthetic choice.
 However, after reaching a certain level, the player can return himself to level one (a la Call of Duty's Prestige Mode) and side with a different group.